-EXPOSING LEFTIST PROPAGANDA AND PROMOTING UNIVERSAL HUMAN RIGHTS, WITH SHARP ANALYSIS AND BLUNT COMMENTARY.
+DEDICATED TO EXPOSING DISINFORMATION AND PROPAGANDA AND TO PROMOTING UNIVERSAL HUMAN RIGHTS - WITH SHARP ANALYSIS AND BLUNT COMMENTARY.
 NO ADS.
 NO TIP-JAR.
 JUST THE TRUTH.

 "ALL CAPS IN DEFENSE OF LIBERTY IS NO VICE."